Ep.8: Mine Hunting

 He wrote that his mother, Ruben's sister Julie, helped Ruben hide out at his grandmother's farm after Misty's disappearance.

-I've tracked down a possible address for him, and I plan to knock on his door when I'm back in Washington.
+I've tracked down a possible address for him and I plan to knock on his door when I'm back in Washington.

-Then there's the information I got from the woman I'm calling Jane, who I met with at a diner.
+Then, there's the information I got from the woman I'm calling Jane, who I met with at a diner.

 She told me that a member of the Schmidt family told her that Ruben showed up at the farm late the night of Misty's disappearance, acting suspicious, maybe covered in dirt.

-I try to reach that family member, who I'm also not naming for privacy reasons.
+I tried to reach that family member, who I'm also not naming for privacy reasons.
+Suffice to say, this person doesn't seem to want to talk to me.

 At least, not directly or by name.

-Just days after I returned from Washington in January, Misty's brother Colton received a surprising Facebook message.
+Just days after I returned returned from Washington in January, Misty's brother Colton received a surprising Facebook message.

 The message comes from an account using the first name Melissa, but this seems to be an alias.
+The message reads, quote, have the investigator find Julie Schmidt to get information about Ruben.

 It may help to find Thomas Schmidt, the brother of Ruben's dad, who lived with Fred and Vera Schmidt.
+Maybe he can help with locations on the property.

 End quote.

 The person writing the message notes, in parentheses, that Julie Schmidt is Ruben's sister and that Thomas Schmidt lives in a care facility.
+Now that's interesting.

+In another message, Melissa tells Colton, quote, I want to help you.
 I am heartbroken that your mom did not get closure.

 I hope you understand that I'm not able to put myself in harm's way.

+I believe that she may be on the property.
 There are mining shafts on the bottom of the property where you drive in by the bridge.

+The water is to the right and the shafts to the left covered with vegetation.
 The kids were never allowed to play there because they were open shafts covered with vegetation.

 Like I wrote, Butch may be willing to provide property details to help with possible locations on the property and he lived there when she disappeared.
+Slash Ruben showed up there.

 End quote.